-Figure 8 (QS-12-1.png).
+Figure 4 (QS-12-1.png).
 Management of the "Prov" lessons.

 What we have on the right window is a paginated listing of all your "Prov" lessons.
 For you, at present time, you have created only one or two "Prov" lessons yet.
-So, you will obtain something similar to what is on figure 8 but with less lessons.
+So, you will obtain something similar to what is on figure 4 but with fewer lessons.
 However, the principle remains the same.
 In the right window you have check boxes, they are followed by the name of a "Prov" lesson and after you have 3 numbers.
-The last figure is the number of days which that particular lesson has yet to "live".
-In fact, as it has been said earlier, the "Prov" lessons do not disappear immediately but their names are changed and they remain available for at least 5 more days and even 2 months if you have not change the default values in the configuration file.
-The lessons in their survival period of time are listed after the active "Prov" lessons and you can reach them by clicking on the "Next" button at the back of the right window.
+The last number is the number of days which that particular lesson has yet to "live".
+In fact, as it has been said earlier, the "Prov" lessons do not disappear immediately but their names are changed and they remain available for at least 5 more days and even 2 months if you have not changed the default values in the configuration file.
+The lessons which are in their survival time are listed after the active "Prov" lessons and you can reach them by clicking on the "Next" button at the back of the right window.
 The recalled lessons have a provisional name beginning by "Prov-old" and their life span is negative.
+You must also know that the provisional lessons will not disappear before an ultimate recall into both senses of study, so, if you cannot learn your lessons during a few days, you will find them when you return.